-a.
-Non-age restricted projects with greater than or equal to 25% of the units having two or more bedrooms.
+• General Occupancy projects with greater than or equal to 25% of the units having two or more bedrooms.
 A project that has occupancy restrictions or preferences that favor tenants with special needs and can demonstrate the need for one-bedroom units exclusively will be given the ten (10) points.